- What are eating disorders?

 Keep the lines of communication open:

 Your teen may not open up immediately.
 It may take time and gentle persistence.
-Try to check-in and have brief chats with your teen several times daily.
+Try to check in and have brief chats with your teen several times daily.
 This will help make more serious conversations feel like less stressful events.

 Next Steps:

 Don’t go it alone.
-Eating disorders are complex illnesses that can be long-term, and are best treated with the help of a team of professionals that includes a physician, a therapist or counselor who specializes in eating disorders, and a nutritionist.
-Make an appointment with your child’s primary care physician, call your local hospital or clinic. or call the National Eating Disorders Helpline at 800-931-2237 for support.
+Eating disorders are complex illnesses that can be long-term and are best treated with the help of a team of professionals that includes a physician, a therapist or counselor who specializes in eating disorders, and a nutritionist.
+Make an appointment with your child’s primary care physician, or call your local hospital or clinic. or call the National Eating Disorders Helpline at 800-931-2237 for support.

 Contact & Collaborate: